Is the website displaying in the correct language? Please confirm or select a different language.

 Load Cells

 High-quality load cells are vital to truck scale performance.
 There are various types of load cells, but they all have the same function—to accurately measure weight on the scale.
-All load cells take an analog measurement, and then that signal is converted to a digital output either at the load cell, junction box or in the scale indicator.
+All load cells take an analog measurement and that signal is converted to a digital output either at the load cell, junction box or in the scale indicator.
 Load cells are typically constructed of steel and are integrated within the weighbridge, usually at the corners of each module.

 Junction Boxes